dashingsoft/pyarmor/docs/project.rst

         Obfuscate each code object by more complex algorithm

-  The default value is `1`, refer to :ref:`Obfuscating Code Mode`

 * wrap_mode

     Available values: 0, 1, None

     Whether to wrap code object with `try..final` block.

     The default value is `1`, refer to :ref:`Wrap Mode`

 * obf_mod

-  How to obfuscate whole code object of module:
+    How to obfuscate whole code object of module, refer to :ref:`Obfuscating Module Mode`:

         - 0

         No obfuscate

-        - 1
+        - 1 (Default)

         Obfuscate byte-code by DES algorithm

-  The default value is `1`, refer to :ref:`Obfuscating Module Mode`

 * cross_protection

     How to proect dynamic library in obfuscated scripts:

         - 0